Maerona03/AWD-Seatwork-1-6-SR-25/readme.md

 Guiding Question:
 - What is the project
+     This project is a student grade calculator where in it can enter student name and input five grade to get the total grade average.
 - Whats the purpose
+     To help students efficiently track and manage their grades across different subjects.
+This  provides a quick and accurate way to monitor academic performance, allowing students to identify areas for improvement and stay on top of their grades throughout the semester.
 - What are key components
 - What technology used and how it is used